Scaling limit and strict convexity of free energy for gradient models with non-convex potential: Introduction

 ~\\ The proof builds on a rigorous renormalisation group approach for the partition function as developed by Bauerschmidt, Brydges and Slade in a series of papers (\cite{BS1},\cite{BS2}, \cite{BS3}, \cite{BS4}, \cite{BS5}).
 This approach is developed for the model at hand in \cite{AKM16} and improved in \cite{ABKM}.
 We augment the technique in the following direction: we extend the finite-volume flow apparent in the renormalisation group method to infinite volume.
 This enables us to get rid of the restriction on the subsequence.

 \paragraph{Structure of the paper} In Section \ref{sec:SettingResults}, gradient models are introduced and the main results concerning the scaling limit (Theorem \ref{Thm:ScalingLimit}) and the strict convexity of the surface tension (Theorem \ref{Thm:SurfaceTension}) are stated.
-Furthermore, a technical theorems on which the proofs of these results are based is formulated (Theorem \ref{Thm:RepresentationPartitionFunction}).
-It contains a representation of the generating partition function and provides straightforward proofs of the main results.
+Furthermore, a technical theorem on which the proofs of these results are based is formulated (Theorem \ref{Thm:RepresentationPartitionFunction}).
+THe technical theorem contains a representation of the generating partition function and provides straightforward proofs of the main results.

 Finally, Section \ref{sec:RG-analysis_BulkFlow} contains the proof of the first technical result, Theorem \ref{Thm:RepresentationPartitionFunction}.
-The proof is by RG analysis which closely follows \cite{ABKM}.
+The proof is by renormalisation group analysis which closely follows \cite{ABKM}.
 To improve the convergence results in \cite{ABKM}, the method is extended from finite-volume to infinite-volume flows.
-This extension is explained in \cite{BS5} for the $\varphi^4$-model and adapted to gradient models in this thesis.
+This extension is explained in \cite{BS5} for the $\varphi^4$-model and adapted to gradient models in this paper.

-\paragraph{Notations} Throughout the whole thesis we will use the following notations. \begin{itemize} \item $C_c^{\infty}$ will denote the set of smooth, compactly supported functions. \item Partial derivatives will be denoted by $\partial_s$ instead of $\frac{\partial}{\partial s}$. \item The symbol $\partial_i$ will be used for usual derivatives, in contrast to $\nabla_i$ for discrete finite differences. \item $C^r$ denotes the set of $r$-times differential functions. \item $\R^{d \times d}_{{\text{sym}}}$ denotes the set of $d \times d$ symmetric matrices. \item The Kronecker-delta $\delta_{ij}$ is $1$ if $i=j$ and $0$ else. \item The indicator function $\1_z$ is given by $\1_z = 1$ if condition $z$ is satisfied and $\1_z = 0$ otherwise. \item The symbol $C$ will mostly denote a positive constant whose value is allowed to change in a chain of inequalities from line to line. \end{itemize}
+\paragraph{Notations} Throughout the whole paper we will use the following notations. \begin{itemize} \item $C_c^{\infty}$ will denote the set of smooth, compactly supported functions. \item Partial derivatives will be denoted by $\partial_s$ instead of $\frac{\partial}{\partial s}$. \item The symbol $\partial_i$ will be used for usual derivatives, in contrast to $\nabla_i$ for discrete finite differences. \item $C^r$ denotes the set of $r$-times differential functions. \item $\R^{d \times d}_{{\text{sym}}}$ denotes the set of $d \times d$ symmetric matrices. \item The Kronecker-delta $\delta_{ij}$ is $1$ if $i=j$ and $0$ else. \item The indicator function $\1_z$ is given by $\1_z = 1$ if condition $z$ is satisfied and $\1_z = 0$ otherwise. \item The symbol $C$ will mostly denote a positive constant whose value is allowed to change in a chain of inequalities from line to line. \end{itemize}